 xmas ornament swap

 I am very excited to be part of the freshly blended ornament swap.
 Here is a small bird that I have been playing with.
 It is on clay so I think it will be too fragile to post so I'm going to send one to myself and see how it survives.
 I have a colour delimma as I dont want to make them red and green, but keep going back to my old favourites.
 I'm thinking of just selecting 3 colours plus b and w and see what I can do (maybe some glitter?!).
 I also have some experiments with a peg attachment on the back so you can clip it to the tree etc....or I might just add a magnet to the peg so you can use it to hold a postcard etc....I have two deadlines now, one for the swap and the other for my tree!!
-This is a good thing.
+This is a good thing.shadow

+This is a new shadow in my home thanks to a hanging screen of folded palm leaves.
+I'm not too sure which I like better, the shadow or the actual screen?
 My belly is still growing and little pumpkin might be delivered early (like up to 2 weeks!!)through c-section as he is still upside down.
 I will know for sure in the next few weeks.
 In the meantime, I need to keep on with project #1 and #2.
 While I was having a nana nap on the weekend my mind was going crazy with all kinds of ideas, I hope to eventuate at least one of them soon.
 I will add a post about my xmas decoration development/experimentation later.

 26 October 2006